Often, a person can remove a splinter at home using tweezers or duct tape. Applying some substances, such as Epsom salts or honey, may also help.

-In this article, we cover simple methods to remove a splinter and explain when a person should seek medical attention.
+This article covers simple methods to remove a splinter and explains when a person should seek medical attention.

 It is possible to remove a splinter at home using one of several methods.
-The best method depends on:
+In general, the steps to removing a splinter are:

 - the location of the splinter